ButterflyMoE: Compression-Scalable Ternary Experts via Structured Butterfly Orbits: Introduction

 \section{Introduction}

-A (Mixture of Expert) MoE layer with 64 experts having dimension $d=512$ requires 256 MB of memory, exceeding edge device limits.
+A conventional Mixture-of-Experts(MoE) layer with 64 experts and a model dimension of 256 stores millions of parameters.
+During training, additional memory is allocated for gradients, optimizer states, and activations, which increases the memory footprint.
+This makes deployment on resource-constrained devices challenging.
 This is the result of an architectural assumption that each expert requires separate parameters.

 Current compression methods retain linear memory scaling.
-Quantization (QMoE\cite{frantar2023qmoe}, MoQE\cite{kim2023mixture}) reduces bit-width and achieves 4–5× compression but retains $O(N \cdot d^2)$ memory growth.Even 2-bit quantization requires 128 MB per layer at 256 experts.
+Quantization (QMoE \cite{frantar2023qmoe}, MoQE \cite{kim2023mixture}) reduces bit-width and achieves 4–5× compression but retains $O(N \cdot d^2)$ memory growth.Even 2-bit quantization requires 128 MB per layer at 256 experts.
 The structural question of whether $N$ experts need $O(N)$ separate parameter sets is not addressed.

 In light of recent research on linear model connection, we propose that rather than being stored separately, experts can be formed from a shared prototype through straightforward transformations.
-This arrangement introduces sub-linear memory scaling.
+This arrangement reduces per-expert memory from $\mathcal{O}(d^2)$ to $\mathcal{O}(d \log d)$, yielding a compression ratio that grows with expert count.

 ButterflyMoE parameterizes $N$ experts as learned rotations of a single ternary-quantized substrate.
 Each expert $W_i$ is defined as:

 where $W_{\text{base}} \in \{-1, 0, +1\}^{d \times d}$ is a shared 1.58-bit weight matrix and $\mathcal{B}(\phi_i), \mathcal{B}(\theta_i)$ are expert-specific Butterfly matrices with $O(d \log d)$ parameters.
 Experts are never explicitly materialized.
 Inference proceeds by applying a rotation and a ternary matrix multiply.
 This yields $O(d^2 + N \cdot d \log d)$ memory.